 Vitamin K2 and your heart

-Vitamin K2 tells calcium to go into bones and not into blood vessels.
+Vitamin K2 tells calcium to go into bones and not into soft tissues like blood vessels.*

 There are a few types of K2, but these are the important ones: